undergrad-partner-school

 Smith College is committed to providing an education that prepares students for leadership and social impact.
 The college offers a wide range of resources to support students in their personal and professional development, including career services, internships, and study abroad opportunities.
 With a strong emphasis on experiential learning, students have the chance to engage in research projects, internships, and community service activities that align with their interests and goals.
 Through its academic rigor, vibrant campus community, and dedication to empowering women, Smith College provides a transformative educational experience that prepares students to make a positive difference in the world.

-The freshmen application deadline for this school is January 15.
+For freshmen, the application deadline for this school is January 15.
 For transfer students, the application deadline is May 15.

 Learn more about what Smith College has to offer based on the most recent data this institution has reported.